DaniloPierpaoli/danilopierpaoli/README.md

 A three-part project analyzing signals using the Fast Fourier Transform:
 Link: (https://github.com/DaniloPierpaoli/FFT-Signal-Analysis)

 Guitar String Analyzer: Detects frequencies, notes, and chords from recorded guitar sounds using a custom FFT-based pipeline.
-Check my app at the following link:[FFT Sound Signal Analyzer](https://github.com/DaniloPierpaoli/FFT-Signal-Analysis)
+Check my app at the following link:[FFT Sound Signal Analyzer]

 FFT of Arbitrary Functions: Visualizes the frequency domain of mathematical signals to demonstrate the FFT on synthetic inputs.